About this report

 Scaled scores are available on the Check-in scale.

 Term 2 2021

 Scaled scores are not available for Term 2 2021 on the Check-in scale.

 Scaled scores are not available for Term 4 2020 on the Check-in scale.

 Highlight and hover

-You can download the results in this report for further analysis using the ‘More Options’ tab, which appears when you hover above the top right of some charts.
+You can download the results in this report for further analysis using the ‘More Options’ tab, which appears when you hover above the top right of a chart or table.
 Click on the three dots, or ellipsis, to bring up the menu, then select ‘Export data’.

 Reset to default

 If you wish to remove selections you have made and return to the initial view of the report, select ‘Reset to default’ at the top of the screen.